Chippewa Valley Chapter

 Meetings of the chapter shall be called by the president, board of directors, or chapter membership.

-The secretary shall send out meeting notices to the chapter members at least ten (10) days prior to any general membership meeting.
+Notice of the chapter meetings shall be sent to the chapter members at least ten (10) days prior to any general membership meeting.
 Notice may be sent by postal or electronic mail.
 The notice of the annual meeting shall include the report of the nominating committee and a summary of chapter activities during the past year.

 Special meetings of the chapter may be called by a 2/3 vote of the board of directors or on the written request of 25 members.
 The purpose of the meeting must be stated in the call and no other business may take place at that meeting.